-The exemptions that currently exist in statute to allow vessels to be anchored in the statutorily designated anchoring limitation areas when necessary due to mechanical failure or weather or for certain special events also apply to anchoring limitation areas designated by counties.
+The bill does not impact the anchoring limitation areas that are currently designated in statute.
+However, the exemptions that currently exist to allow vessels to be anchored in the statutorily designated anchoring limitation areas when necessary due to mechanical failure or weather or for certain special events also apply to anchoring limitation areas designated by counties.
 In addition, certain vessels that are currently exempt from restrictions related to the anchoring limitation areas designated in statute are also exempt from restrictions related to anchoring limitation areas designated by counties.